Our firm helps to ensure your loved one is receiving the care and benefits they need

 Are you an SSI or Medicaid recipient, and are you expecting a personal injury settlement or inheritance?

-If you answered yes, you should seriously consider crafting a legal strategy that protects your interests.
+If you answered yes, you should consider crafting a legal strategy that protects your interests.
 At the Law Offices of Marissa T. Jones, we will provide you with the facts you must have about private and public sources of support, as well as eligibility requirements for Supplemental Security Income (SSI), Medicaid and other government benefits.
 We will listen to your wishes, assesses your objectives and carefully examines your family’s financial picture, with an eye toward maximizing the benefits that your family may be entitled to.

 Special Needs Trusts: Keeping Your Loved One Eligible For Benefits